 Keep in mind, that we mostly travel on a budget and try to choose either budget or mid-range hotels.
 We don’t mind paying a little bit more for an interesting experience, so I include those types of places, too.
 I was travelling with my fiance, so the easiest for us was to book simple double rooms.
 Sometimes the rooms had a private bathroom, sometimes not.

 This post may contain affiliate links, which means that I may receive a small commission, at no cost to you, if you make a purchase through a link.
 More details here.

 When to book hotels in Jordan?

-I especially like securing my hotels through Booking, as it usually allows for free cancellation of bookings in case of change of plans, which is very handy if you want to stay flexible on your trip.
+I especially like securing my hotels through Booking, as it usually allows for free cancellation of bookings in case of a change of plans, which is very handy if you want to stay flexible on your trip.
 I recommend booking in advance at least the main hotels in Jordan in those more popular places like Petra to avoid disappointment.
-And here, you can get a £10 discount on your next booking!

 Types of hotels in Jordan

 Before our Jordan trip, I have made extensive research about the places to stay.
 Moreover, we’ve visited some of the hotels, that we haven’t stayed in, just to have a look at them (and so I can tell you more about them here ;-)).